BradM-FP/ToDoListApp/README.md

 # ToDoListApp

+Testing local change to see.
+Test here too.
 To run the application, a database will need to be created and the "ToDoTables.sql" script run against it.
 Then the "Server=" path in the appsettings.json will just need to be updated to the database you created.